Last Updated on June 24, 2025 by George Pavlopoulos

 So, in this final section of this Hotel Royal Gothenburg review, I’ll write about everything that didn’t fit above.

 First of all, one of the nicest things in Hotel Royal (and from what I got, that’s the norm in most Gothenburg hotels) is the complimentary coffee and sweets.
-The Swedes have something called “Fika,” meaning the art of pausing the day to enjoy a cup of coffee.
+The Swedes have a concept called “Fika,” which refers to the art of pausing the day to enjoy a cup of coffee.
 This is a very local thing, and the people are serious about it.
 They don’t negotiate its existence; they simply do it.

 Straight after the reception and next to the staircase, Hotel Royal has a counter with coffee, tea, and cinnamon rolls.
 All these were available all day and night long.
-After a long walking day outside, it was great to have a break in the cozy armchairs of the hotels and enjoy a hot cup of coffee and some sweets.
-It became a daily ritual during the time I spent in Gothenburg.
+After a long walking day outside, it was great to have a break in the cozy armchairs of the hotel and enjoy a hot cup of coffee and some sweets.
+It became a daily ritual during my time in Gothenburg.

 The hotel also serves a daily breakfast buffet.
 While the dishes were daily almost the same, there was a great variety.
 Hot and cold dishes, refreshments, coffee, and sweets were always available.
 The breakfast hall is spacious, and you can even sit in the lobby if you need more privacy.

 On the other hand, there’s no parking in the hotel.
 Hotel Royal Gothenburg has an agreement with a nearby parking lot, and you can park your car for a discounted price (240 SEK per day).
-There’s also no spa/gym in the hotel, but there’s again an agreement with a nearby facility at a discounted price.
-I didn’t plan to use any of these services but adding how the hotel deals with their absence have value.
+There’s also no spa or gym in the hotel, but an agreement has been made with a nearby facility offering services at a discounted price.
+I didn’t plan to use any of these services, but considering how the hotel handles their absence has value.

-Last but not least, I should add a comment about the price.
-Sweden is one of the most expensive European countries, and deciding to stay in the city center of a Swedish city comes at a cost.
-I found the room expensive, but for the Gothenburg standards, it was regularly priced.
+Lastly, I would like to add a comment about the price.
+Sweden is one of the most expensive countries in Europe, and deciding to stay in the city center of a Swedish city comes at a significant cost.
+I found the room to be expensive, but considering Gothenburg standards, it was reasonably priced.

 Various verdict

-The complimentary coffee-and-sweets and the delicious free breakfast definitely outperform the lack of parking or spa facilities for me.
+The complimentary coffee and sweets, as well as the delicious free breakfast, definitely outweigh the lack of parking or spa facilities for me.
 However, I realize they might be important for other travelers, so I had to point them out.

 Various score: 15/20.